What is Clickjacking, its Type and How to prevent it?

 What is clickjacking?

-Clickjacking is a type of cyber attack in which the users are tricked into believing something that they are seeing is real, but in reality, it is not.
+Clickjacking is a type of cyber attack in which users are tricked into believing something that they are seeing is real, but in reality, it is not.
 For instance, the attacker may create a duplicate interface just like the original interface or even make a fake HTML element and then run it inside an iframe over the original page.

 This creates a perfect environment for a clickjacking attack to cheat the user and take advantage of the user’s vulnerability.
-Clickjacking attack is also known as a UI redress attack or user interface redressing.
+Its attack is also known as a UI redress attack or user interface redressing.

 Types of clickjacking: